Quick Start

 - Click the "Members & Organizations" tab for the role, and assign the organizations or specific users from Step 1 to the role.
 The system will automatically distribute and refresh the corresponding permission rules.

-3. Strengthen System Security (Security Management)
+3. Strengthen System Security Gate (User Management - Security Policies)

 Protecting the system must start at the login gate.